lixingcong/my-gfwlist/README.md

 Use the scirpt to generate full nameserver and ipset config file.

 Run dnsmasq as your system resolver.
 Run ss-redir listening on port 1234.
+You must run dnsmasq with root to modify ipset.

 ```
 dnsmasq --conf-file=/tmp/domains_blocked.conf